Conophytum flavum subsp. novicium is a dwarf succulent that forms dense clusters of inversely conical bodies consisting of thick, almost …

 You can also browse succulents by Scientific Name, Common Name, Family, USDA Hardiness Zone, Origin, or cacti by Genus.

 Conophytum quaesitum is a dwarf succulent that forms a dense clump of leaf pairs fussed into heart-shaped bodies.
-It can grow up to 8 …
+The leaf pairs are …

-Conophytum schlechteri is a dwarf succulent that grows in a cluster of fused leaf pairs, forming an inverted cone-shaped body.
-It can …
+Conophytum schlechteri is a dwarf succulent that grows in a cluster of fused leaf pairs, forming inverted cone-shaped bodies …

 Conophytum concavum is a dwarf succulent with two opposite leaves fused into a body with a subtranslucent apex and a depressed central …